bumperactive-com/how-to/product-creation.md

 ##### *1. APPAREL ITEMS*

 - Find a template for the type of product being created.
-- Click the three dots to open a dropdown menu and select **Copy**.
+- Click the three dots to open the dropdown menu and select **Copy**.
 ![](images/product-creation0.png?raw=true)
 - Edit **Product Name** and **SKU**.
 ![](images/product-creation35.png?raw=true)